We have information you must know before you buy the Expedition.

 This third-generation Expedition features a three-bar grille, large headlights, and a domed hood that combine to deliver a look that's both distinctive and respectable.
 There are several different wheel designs, including 20-inchers with a chrome finish.

-Expedition EL models stretch the wheelbase to 131 inches.
-Overall, the EL measures 14.8 inches longer than the standard Expedition, and that adds 22 cubic feet of cargo volume.
-Expedition offers 108.3 cubic feet of cargo space, while the EL delivers 130.8 cubic feet.
+The Expedition rides on a wheelbase of 119.0 inches, while the EL models stretch that to 131.0 inches.
+Overall, the EL measures 14.8 inches longer than the standard Expedition, and that adds slightly over 22 cubic feet of cargo volume, from 108.3 cubic feet for the Expedition to 130.8 for the EL.

 They're also heavy, as even the base 2WD Expedition weighs almost 6,000 pounds, and a loaded EL with 4WD will be comfortably over that.